Dianna Agron

 Ethnicity:

-*Ashkenazi Jewish (father)
+*father – Ashkenazi Jewish

 Dianna is a fifth cousin, once removed, of singer Jack Gilinsky.
 Dianna’s paternal four times great-grandparents, Shmuel Labe Agronsky and Fruma Chana Bakhrakh, were also the paternal five times great-grandparents of Jack Gilinsky.
+She is also distantly related to newspaper editor and politician Gershon Agron and journalist and political analyst Martin Agronsky.

 Dianna’s paternal grandfather was Howard Alan Agron (the son of Jack Agron and Edith Kohn).
 Howard was born in Oklahoma.
 Jack was born in Sivers’k, Artemivs’kyi district, Donetsk Oblast, Ukraine, to a Jewish family, the son of Hillel “Hilya”/”Harry” Agronsky and Sonya Sophie Chernikoff.
-Edith was born in Kansas, to Jewish parents who immigrated from Eastern Europe, Samuel Kohn and Anna; one census lists them as having been born in Russia, and another census lists them as having been born in Poland.
+Edith was born in Kansas, to Jewish parents who emigrated from Eastern Europe, Samuel Kohn and Anna; one census lists them as having been born in Russia, and another census lists them as having been born in Poland.

-Genealogy of Dianna’s paternal grandfather, Howard Alan Agron (focusing on his father’s side) – https://www.geni.com
+Sources: Genealogy of Dianna’s paternal grandfather, Howard Alan Agron (focusing on his father’s side) – https://www.geni.com

 Dianna’s paternal grandfather, Howard Alan Agron, on the 1930 U.S. Census – https://familysearch.org